stefanullinger/grunt-custom-styleguide/README.md

 # grunt-custom-styleguide

-> Creates a styleguide from commented CSS files.
+> Creates a custom styleguide from commented CSS files.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`